tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } NamedGroupList;

 Elliptic Curve Groups (ECDHE)
-: Indicates support of the corresponding named curve, defined either in FIPS 186-4 {{DSS}} or in {{RFC7748}}.
+: Indicates support for the corresponding named curve, defined either in FIPS 186-4 {{DSS}} or in {{RFC7748}}.
   Values 0xFE00 through 0xFEFF are reserved for private use.